We all know microscopes are used for biological research and studying various organisms. You’ve probably held and used one in your science projects.

 What are the different fluorescence microscope types?

 Fluorescence microscopes come in different types, too.
-These are a few of the most common types sold by the New York Microscope Company.
+These are some of the most common types of New York Microscope Company sold.

 1. Epifluorescence Microscopes: These are usually used in observing sample specimens and organic samples that are notoriously hard to detect.